Objective

 As the newsserver is pretty empty at start, some tool is required to upload some binaries to the server.
 There are, again, some options to choose from; I picked nyuu as it is fast, reliable and maintained.

-When uploading files to the newsserver, nyuu creates a .nzb file used as a reference to those files.
-This NZB file is enough for nzbget to download the files from the newsserver again, given that the used newsserver is configured in nzbget.
+When uploading files to the newsserver, Nyuu generates a .nzb file that serves as a reference to those files.
+This NZB file is sufficient for NZBGet to download the files from the newsserver again, provided the newsserver is correctly configured in NZBGet.

 • Server1.Host: 172.17.0.1